Hellenistic philosophy

-Hellenistic philosophy is Ancient Greek philosophy corresponding to the Hellenistic period in Ancient Greece, from the death of Alexander the Great in 323 BCE to the Battle of Actium in 31 BCE.
+Hellenistic philosophy is Ancient Greek philosophy corresponding to the Hellenistic period in Ancient Greece, from the death of Alexander the Great in 323 BC to the Battle of Actium in 31 BC.
 The dominant schools of this period were the Stoics, the Epicureans and the Skeptics.

 Background

 The preceding classical period in Ancient Greek philosophy had centered on Socrates (c.
 470–399 BC), whose students Antisthenes, Aristippus, and Plato went on to found Cynicism, Cyrenaicism, and Platonism, respectively.
 Plato taught Aristotle who created the Peripatetic school and in turn had tutored Alexander the Great.
 Socrates' thought was therefore influential for many of these schools of the period, leading them to focus on ethics and how to reach eudaimonia.

 Early Platonism, known as the "Old Academy," begins with Plato, followed by Speusippus (Plato's nephew), who succeeded him as the head of school (until 339 BC), and Xenocrates (until 313 BC).
 Both of them sought to fuse Pythagorean speculations on number with Plato's theory of forms.
 The Peripatetic school was composed of philosophers who maintained and developed the philosophy of Aristotle after his death, beginning with Theophrastus (371–287 BC) and Strato of Lampsacus (335–269 BC).
 They advocated examination of the world to understand the ultimate foundation of things.
 The goal of life was the eudaimonia which originated from virtuous actions, which consisted in keeping the mean between the two extremes of the too much and the too little.